CHRISTMAS EVE REFLECTION 2024

 It is precisely into these contrasts and contradictions, the Christmas story tells us, that God’s love comes; it is precisely such contrasts and contradictions that God’s love holds together, just as the ancient story tells us it did in a stable in Bethlehem; and suddenly the world is hushed, and the chaos pauses for a moment, and in the Gospel narratives the angel appears, and the heavenly chorus sings, and the Saviour is here, and new life begins.
 That is the story of God’s Incarnation; this is the time in which God’s love is embodied for us.

-I stand here tonight, conscious that I may not know some of you, and even more conscious that I do not know the particulars of what most if not all of you bring with you to this place, on your heart, in your soul on this night of all nights — your contrasts and contradictions, what joys and what satisfactions, what heartbreaks
+As I look around I am conscious of the fact that we do not know everyone hear tonight.
+I do not know the particulars of what most if not all of you bring with you to this place, on your heart, in your soul on this night of all nights – your contrasts and contradictions, what joys and what satisfactions, what heartbreaks and disappointments, what frustrations and what fears, what loves and what hopes, what dreams and what plans are part of you this night.

-But whatever you bring, this timeless story of God becoming one with humankind in the most vulnerable manner imaginable — in the contrasts and contradictions of a baby born in poverty in a violent and oppressive society — this timeless story this evening embraces you and embraces me and tells us again — perhaps for the first time — that you and I and all people are held in the heart of God for ever and that this Christmas 2024 can make all the difference.
+– perhaps for the first time – that you and I and all people are held in the heart of God for ever and that this Christmas 2024 can make all the difference.
 Amen.

 Audio of selected readings and reflections